Mowje/hpka/README.md

 __NOTES :__

-* Everything is stored in Big Endian
+* Everything is written in Big Endian
 * No encoding is used for key's elements
-* Lenghts are expressed in bytes
+* Lengths are expressed in bytes
-* As of now, the [Ed25519 signature format](http://blog.mozilla.org/warner/files/2011/11/key-formats.png) used here is the SUPERCOP one.
-We might want get rid of the "message part" of the signature, since it could be reconstructed by the server (message = decoded HPKA-Req blob)
+* For Ed22519, the chosen implementation (the SUPERCOP implementation) implies that by default the produced [signatures have the signed message concatenated to it](http://blog.mozilla.org/warner/files/2011/11/key-formats.png).
+In our case, this is useless data overhead, since the signed message can be "reconstructed" from the HPKA-Req header, the path and host values used in the HTTP request.
+Hence in HPKA we use deteched Ed25519 signatures (which are signatures without the signed message appended to it)

 __The Req payload is constructed as follows (in that order) :__